shopozor/ci/README.md

 ![Ghprb webhook secret](doc/img/ghprb-webhook-secret.png)

 Note that the webhook gets automatically created in the Github repository upon pull request creation.
 The secret will not be filled correctly though.
-Therefore, the first time you make a PR, no Jenkins job will be triggered, but the webhook will be created.
-Then you just fill it up with the relevant secret and comment the pull request with
+Therefore, the first time a PR is made, no Jenkins job will be triggered, but the webhook will be created.
+Then it just needs to be fed up with the relevant secret.
+After that, the following comment in the pull request

 ```
 retest this please
 ```

+will trigger the Jenkins build accordingly.

 - the trigger phrases are documented [here](https://github.com/jenkinsci/ghprb-plugin)